symfony/symfony-docs/reference/twig_reference.rst

 Below is information about all the custom functions, filters and tags that are defined by the Symfony2 Core Framework.
-There may also be tags in bundles that are included within the Symfony Standard Edition, or in bundles you use, that aren't listed here.
+There may also be tags in bundles you use that aren't listed here.

 Functions
 ---------